Net Profit Ratio: Definition

 If a high gross profit margin does not translate into an adequate net profit percentage, one of the reasons why could be that higher prices are affecting the sales volume.
 As a result, the overall profit is dropping.

 The other reason could be that the indirect expenses (i.e., overheads) are too high in relation to the volume of business handled.

 The following information was extracted from the accounting records of John Trading Concern:

 Required: Calculate the company’s net profit ratio.

 *Net profit after tax = 960,000 × 0.5

 **Net sales = $4,850,000 – $50,000

-The NP ratio of the John trading concern is 10% which is a good return on sales for a trading concern.
-However a true evaluation of the management’s efficiency in generating a return on sales is possible only by comparing the ratio with others in the industry or with the industry’s average net profit ratio.
+However, a true evaluation of management’s efficiency in generating a return on sales is possible only when this ratio is compared along with others relevant to the industry, or with the industry’s average net profit ratio.